Sex workers' rights: Physical violence

-Likewise, the World Health Organization report says that criminalization creates an environment where women are less likely to report crimes against them, and accept the possibility of violence such as rape, murder, beatings, and kidnapping as a part of the job description.
-The report also states that sex workers are even at the risk of being harassed, humiliated, and coerced into sex with local law enforcement.
-Although these are some of the common threats that both decriminalizing/legalizing and criminalizing/decriminalizing prostitution hope to address and reduce, another study concludes that the rates of victimization of prostitutes are not nearly as high as some studies claim.
+The World Health Organization report says that criminalization creates an environment where women are less likely to report crimes against them, and accept the possibility of violence such as rape, murder, beatings, and kidnapping as a part of the job description.
+The report also states that sex workers are even at risk of being harassed, humiliated, and coerced into sex with local law enforcement.
+Another study concludes that the rates of victimization of prostitutes are not nearly as high as some studies claim.

 On April 11, 2018, the United States Congress passed the Stop Enabling Sex Traffickers Act, commonly known as FOSTA-SESTA, which imposes severe penalties on online platforms that facilitate sex work.
 The act resulted in the closure of the classified advertising website Backpage and led to the arrest of its founders.
-The effectiveness of the act has come into question and there have been allegations that it has endangered sex workers and has been ineffective in catching and stopping sex traffickers.
+The effectiveness of the act has come into question, and there have been allegations that it has endangered sex workers and has been ineffective in catching and stopping sex traffickers.

+Studies undertaken by the Red Umbrella have shown that by banning websites that enable sex workers to solicit clients, meaning many sex workers have no alternative to working on the street or with a procurement agent such as a pimp, where they are far more likely to encounter danger.
+For instance, when soliciting online, the sex worker can perform background checks such as checking the phone number against a database of abusers.
+On the street, there are no such protections in place.
+Additionally, whilst soliciting for themselves, the sex worker can pick and choose who they see, but a third party procurement agent may not offer this choice.

 Psychological violence

-Some sex workers are subjected to psychological manipulation by their pimps using a mix of violence and tenderness.
-Sex workers in these relationships can develop stockholm syndrome toward their abusers and refuse to testify against them.
-New York County District Attorney Cyrus Vance, Jr. said that such sex workers "are often emotionally and economically dependent upon their abusers, and remain silent as their worlds grow smaller and more dangerous".
+Some sex workers are subjected to psychological manipulation by traffickers using a mix of violence and tenderness.
+Sex workers in these relationships can develop Stockholm syndrome toward their abusers and refuse to testify against them.
+New York County District Attorney Cyrus Vance Jr. said that such sex workers "are often emotionally and economically dependent upon their abusers, and remain silent as their worlds grow smaller and more dangerous".
+However, for some, the refusal to testify against their traffickers is for other reasons, such as fear of retaliation, distrust of law enforcement, etc.

 Impacts of COVID-19

-The COVID-19 global pandemic has greatly impacted female entrepreneurs' safety who are working outside the formal economy in sex work.
-The two main impacts to safety are the inability to physically distance and the exclusion of government economic support because of their lack of perceived income on paper.
+In 2020, the COVID-19 global pandemic greatly impacted female entrepreneurs' safety who are working outside the formal economy in sex work.
+The two main impacts to safety were the inability to physically distance and the exclusion of government economic support because of their lack of perceived income on paper.